Election Resources on the Internet:

 Iceland, which had been ruled by Denmark since 1380, gained its own constitution in 1874 and attained full self-government in 1904, when parliamentary government was introduced in the country (three years after its adoption in Denmark).
 Under the Act of Union of 1918, Iceland became an independent state under the Danish crown.
 In the following years, the country's present-day multi-party system began to take shape.

 The Act of Union was expected to be in force for twenty-five years, but the German occupation of Denmark in 1940 effectively severed the union between the two countries.
 In 1944, Iceland formally terminated the union with Denmark and became a republic.
 Since that time, no party has attained an absolute majority of seats in the Althing, and coalition governments have ruled the country.
-Nonetheless, the right-of-center Independence Party (Sjálfstæðisflokkur) has remained Iceland's largest single party, taking part in (and usually presiding over) most coalition cabinets, frequently with the agrarian-liberal Progressive Party (Framsóknarflokkur) - the country's second-largest political force until 1999 - and sometimes with the Social Democratic Party, which usually alternated in third place with the leftist People's Alliance.
+Nonetheless, the right-of-center Independence Party (Sjálfstæðisflokkur) remained Iceland's largest single party until 2009, taking part in (and usually presiding over) most coalition cabinets, frequently with the agrarian-liberal Progressive Party (Framsóknarflokkur) - the country's second-largest political force until 1999 - and sometimes with the Social Democratic Party, which usually alternated in third place with the leftist People's Alliance.

 Iceland's Social Democrats never developed an electoral following as strong as its counterparts in other Nordic countries, in no small measure due to competition from the People's Alliance, as well as other minor left-wing parties such as the feminist Women's Alliance.
 However, in 1999 the Social Democratic Party, the People's Alliance and the Women's Alliance came together as the Alliance (Samfylkingin), and displaced the Progressive Party to third place in the Althing election held that year.
 In the 2003 parliamentary election, the Alliance (which had become a single party) emerged as a major challenger to the Independence Party.